rockysteap/GB_Django/README.md

         http://127.0.0.1:8000/prefix/about/

     2. myapp2
-        custom commands in /myapp2/management/commands/*crud to work with cli
+        add custom commands in /myapp2/management/commands/*crud to work with cli

 #### Seminars
     1. s1_app